abnormalstudent/GazeEstimation/README.md

 # GazeEstimation
-This repository contains my efforts to solve Gaze Estimation task in order to join Computer Vision Lab at MSU Here you can find :
+This repository contains my efforts to solve Gaze Estimation task in order to join Computer Vision Lab at CMC MSU Here you can find :
 * Working demo
 * Some thoughts on the approach